Use no-code agents as tools

 When the model decides you should use the tool to answer the user’s question, it will return the parameters that you should use when calling the function you’ve defined.

-Below is an example of a tool definition for a no-code application that generates product descriptions.
+Below is an example of a tool definition for a no-code agent that generates product descriptions.

 To help the model understand when to use the tool, follow these best practices for the function.description